What if you could train your kids to be more responsible and have fun at the same time?

-Wouldn't you want them to take more initiative for their own lives so you don`t have to always manage them?
+Wouldn't you want them to take more initiative so you don`t have to always manage them?

 The way parents parented young children when they were little no longer works in the tween and teen years.
 As parents, we need to respond to these changing times and make an intentional shift in our parenting; one that is more applicable during the adolescent years.

-What has changed?
 Tweens and teens desire more autonomy, but they are not sure how to balance independence with responsibility.
-They want the independence but do not want the responsibilities that come with more autonomy OR they don`t know what the responsibilities look like because parents are doing it all for them.
+They want the independence but do not always want the responsibilities that come with more autonomy OR they don`t know what the responsibilities look like because parents are doing it all for them.
 When parents give more autonomy without responsibility, teens expect more and give less and parents expect less and give more.
-This creates entitlement and dissension in the home.
+This creates entitlement and unhealthy choices.

 When parents give more autonomy without responsibility, teens expect more and give less and parents expect less and give more.
-This creates entitlement and dissension in the home.
+This creates entitlement and unhealthy choices.